michaelkurihara/michaelkurihara.github.io/essays/style.md

   - Professionalism
 ---

-##"The most durable thing in writing is style, and style is the most valuable investment a writer can make with his time."
+## \"The most durable thing in writing is style, and style is the most valuable investment a writer can make with his time.\"

 Opined the great American author Raymond Chandler.
 Whether writing prose, poetry, or code